Things to Do Green Island

 A fun and safe activity for both swimmers and non-swimmers and is a must-have for your Instagram page.

-For some action-packed fun on top of the water, hire a kayak, surf ski or windsurfer to show your expertise or learn a new skill.
+For some action-packed fun things to do on Green Island on top of the water, hire a kayak, surf ski or windsurfer to show your expertise or learn a new skill.
 For a little more adrenalin, take to the skies with parasailing.

 If you want to stay dry and a little more relaxed, opt for the glass bottom boat tour.
 With expert commentary and the chance to feed the fish, this is a great way to take a peek at the magical reef world below the surface.
 If you want to get a little closer, check out the exclusive Submarine tour.